clay-j/ZANTIKS_YMaze_Analysis_Script/README.md

 1. Download and install R from  https://www.r-project.org/
 2. Download and install RStudio from https://www.rstudio.com/
-3. On this githib repository, go to the top of the page and click the green "Clone or download" button and then click "Download Zip"
+3. On this github repository, go to the top of the page and click the green "Clone or download" button and then click "Download Zip"

 ### Launch RStudio and install dependencies